hafsalmetvr/cap-website/README.md

     Create a database "cap"

     open  config/autoload/local.php
-    Set your mysql username and password
+    Set your mysql username and password there